 I know this isn't a Valentine's style dinner, but sometimes there is no greater love or gesture of caring than making someone steaming hot, creamy, delicious, nutritious soup.

 Maybe this soup is more of a thick creamy stew than a soup, especially if left overnight for the rice to soak up all that creamy broth.
 But it's so perfect for this polar vortex thing that everyone's got going on.
+Another thick and creamy soup ideas is this easy potato soup recipe.

 Creamy Chicken Wild Rice Soup